-EMU admits students on a sliding scale based primarily on a combination of high school grade point average and ACT or SAT score.
+EMU admits students on a sliding scale based primarily on a combination of high school grade point average and ACT (composite) or SAT (on 1600 scale) score.
 If you have a high GPA, you may be admitted even if your test score is below our average.
 And if you have a high test score, you may be admitted with a lower-than-average GPA.
 EMU does not evaluate the writing portion of the ACT in our admissions process.
 We admit students on a rolling basis, and we typically notify you within 2-4 weeks of the time we receive all of your admissions materials.

 If you'd like to talk with an admissions adviser about your specific situation, call 800-GO.TO.EMU.